What does it mean to “Weatherize” my home?

 Heat Pump Water Heaters

 Live in New Hampshire?
-NHSaves also offers rebates for heat pump hot water heaters.
+NHSaves also offers rebates up to $600 for heat pump hot water heaters.
 Learn More

 Building a New Home?

 Live in Vermont?
 With no cost to participate, Efficiency Vermont’s Residential New Construction (RNC) Service works with architects, builders, developers, and home owners building new homes in Vermont or with existing homes undergoing a complete rehabilitation.
 You can expect improved comfort, durability, and significant annual energy savings in an Efficiency Vermont Certified new home.
 Additional benefits include expert technical assistance throughout the project, cash incentives between $500 and $2,000, and third party performance testing and certification to verify the home’s efficiency.
 Learn More

 Live in New Hampshire?
 NHSaves also has an Energy Star Homes program for new construction.
 You can expect a home that is 15-30 percent more efficient than a standard, code-built home, with superior quality, comfort, and value.
 Additional benefits include technical services and project support throughout the program, special rebates for the installation of Energy Star product, an Energy Star rating, and a HERS score.
 Take advantage of these great rebates and support.
 Learn More

 A roof or ground-mounted home solar array can offset most or all of your electric use with renewable energy.
 Residential systems typically cost $20-$25,000 before tax credits and incentives.
 Any solar installer can provide a free home visit and quote.
 Learn More